Flare

 Fuse terrain outward or inward at fixed angle from selection bounds.

-Useful to create controlled-angle slopes from a local plateau.
+Useful to create controlled-angle slopes from e.g. a local plateau.

-Type: Pick, ShapeMenu: Extensions > Landshape > Main > Flare
+Type: Pick, ShapeMenu: Extensions > Landshape > Pick > Flare

 Input

-- One or more groups containing one well-defined perimeter.
+- 1 or more groups containing one well-defined perimeter.

-- One or more groups containing one open edge path.
+- 1 or more groups containing an open edgepath.

 Operation